 Although he considers himself an all-around rider, Jason has an ample quiver of bikes that include trail and enduro bikes, XC bike, dirt jumper, road bikes, fixed gears and a commuter. .

 Inga loves mountain biking; so much that she felt inclined to give back to the sport that makes her so happy.
 First working for the International Mountain Bicycling Association as part of the Trail Care Crew Program with her partner Jason Van Horn, she had the opportunity to travel and experience trails all over the U.S. and Canada.
 After IMBA, she returned to a more conventional existence continuing to give back to her favorite sport, working with the Bicycle Trails Council of the East Bay as their Membership Director and ride leader for the monthly women’s Ride Like a Girl rides, the San Francisco Urban Riders as their Community Manager and the Bay Area LUNA Chix Mountain Bike Team organizing women’s monthly rides and clinics.

 She is on her fifth year working with Bikeskills.com as their Marketing Manager and Instructor.
-She has also spent the last 8 years contributing to Bermstyle.com as an editor and doing PR and Marketing.
+She has also spent the last 8 years contributing to Bermstyle.com as an editor, model and test rider.
 She currently resides in Portland, Oregon working as the Marketing Director for Velotech, Inc, the parent company of Western Bikeworks, BikeTiresDirect.com and Athletes Lounge.